-When she started, this was a totally new adventure for her as a musician; today the thrill of performing, the sense of community and the excitement an ensemble can bring to an audience continues to inspire her work as a vocal leader and choral educator, and is still dedicated to exploring the creativity of group singing.
+The thrill of performing, the sense of community and the excitement a choir can bring to an audience continues to inspire her work as a vocal leader and choral educator.
+She remains dedicated to exploring the creativity of group singing and is particuarly inspired by Jim Daus Hjernøe’s concept of ‘Intelligent Choir‘ and Voice Painting (VOPA).

-Inspired by the work of choral leaders in Scandinavia, including the concept of The Intelligent Choir and the global a cappella scene, Liz set up XL a cappella group SOUND to challenge perceptions of choral singing in the UK, and provide an outlet for exciting choral arrangers and composers that would otherwise be overlooked by traditional music publishers.
+Inspired by groups like Vocal Line (Denmark), Perpetuum Jazzile (Slovenia) and New York Voices (USA), Liz set up XL a cappella group SOUND to challenge perceptions of choral singing in the UK, and provide an outlet for exciting choral arrangers and composers that would otherwise be overlooked by traditional music publishers.

 Formed in 2013 from 30 amateur vocalists, the group has gone on to perform at the London A Cappella festival, headline with the Swingle Singers and perform at London’s Purcell Rooms, as well as performing with Strictly Come Dancing’s Ian Waite and Natalie Lowe on their 2016 UK tour.

 Choir With No Name